physionetchallenges/python-example-2023/README.md

 where

 - `model` (input; required) is a folder for loading your model, and
-- `test_data` (input; required) is a folder with the validation or test data files (you can use the training data for debugging and cross-validation), and
+- `test_data` (input; required) is a folder with the validation or test data files (you can use the training data for debugging and cross-validation, but the validation and test data will not have labels and will have 12, 24, 48, or 72 hours of data), and
 - `test_outputs` is a folder for saving your model outputs.

 The [Challenge website](https://physionetchallenges.org/2023/#data) provides a training database with a description of the contents and structure of the data files.